lart-bangor/research-assistant/docs/source/users/exporting-data.rst

 .. note::

       It is best practice to **not** modify or work with the original data files where this is avoidable.

-      This is expected behaviour for unsigned software downloaded from the internet.
-It is meant to get you to check that you've downloaded the Software from a reputable source before running it.